MaheshTK/MaheshTK.github.io/_posts/2016-08-05-viewing-metadata-of-pdf-files.markdown

 Exiftool can be downloaded [here](http://www.sno.phy.queensu.ca/~phil/exiftool/exiftool-10.25.zip).

-It can be placed in system folder (usually C:\Windows folder) after renaming the executable from 'exiftool(‑k).exe' to 'exiftool.exe' to allow it to be run by typing 'exiftool' at the command line.
+It can be placed in system folder (usually C:\Windows folder) after renaming the executable from `exiftool(‑k).exe` to `exiftool.exe` to allow it to be run by typing `exiftool` at the command line.

 Once done, fire commandline and start using Exiftool.
 I prefer to to open the desired folder in explorer, and then right click while holding SHIFT key.
 Then from context menu, select 'open command line here'.